Constitution and Bylaws of the Shenandoah University Alumni Association

 - Section IV.
 Any member of the Board who is absent from two (2) consecutive regular meetings of the Board, except for reasons accepted as sufficient by the Executive Committee, or ceases to be an active member (as stated in Article IV section II b) relinquishes membership from the Board.
 The President of the Association may appoint a member to the vacancy for the unexpired term.

 - Section I. Executive Committee.
-There shall be an Executive Committee of the Board of Directors to be composed of the officers and the head of the office of Alumni Affairs.
+There shall be an Executive Committee of the Board of Directors to be composed of the officers and the head of the Office of Donor & Alumni Relations.
 The Executive Committee has general supervision of the affairs of the Association and the Board between meetings of the Board.
-The Executive Committee meets at least two (2) times each year, and the President or the head of the office of Alumni Affairs may call special meetings if required.
+The Executive Committee meets at least two (2) times each year, and the President or the head of the Office of Donor & Alumni Relations may call special meetings if required.
 The Executive Committee may act on behalf of the Board as necessary in a situation requiring immediate action.
 Minutes of all Executive Committee actions are reported for approval at the next meeting of the Board of Directors.

 These bylaws may be amended by a vote of two-thirds of the members present and voting at any regular or called meeting of the board at which a quorum or one-half of the membership is present or by two-thirds of the members of the Board voting by mail or electronic communication.
 A written notice, whether by mail and/or electronic communication, of the proposed amendments shall be submitted to all members of the Board of Directors at least thirty (30) days prior to the time that a vote is required.